 We worked with University Health and Safety on the concerns around a 24-7 student-supervised workshop, and the Faculty of Engineering supported us by providing the space and some equipment.
 We also could not have done it without a generous donation from the Reece Foundation that allowed us to buy more vital equipment and materials.

 In October 2017, we opened The iForge, the first student-led university makerspace in the UK.
 Initially a 90m2 pilot facility within one of the Diamond labs, in our first year, we saw more than 4,000 visits from over 800 users from across the University of Sheffield.

 It was clear that this space would not be large enough to accommodate the rapid growth, so over the summer we took over more of the lab, as well as creating a new 3D printing facility in a separate room, giving us a footprint of around 250m2.
 In our second year, we had nearly 9,000 visits from over 1,600 users, and had over 150 visitors on a single day, with queues often spilling across the atrium outside!
-Check out Our Portfolio for some of the great things our users have made.
+Check out User Projects for some of the great things our users have made.

 Generous donations from charitable foundations, industry and individuals have enabled us to continually expand our equipment portfolio, which now includes a waterjet cutter, a range of 3D printers, CNC mill and router, electronics station and much more… but we’re not stopping there!